Simple instructions to make Sufganiyot, a traditional jelly doughnut served on Hanukkah.

 Richard and I decided early in our marriage that we both enjoyed the secular celebration of holidays throughout the year.
 We embraced traditions from different religions and cultures while creating some of our own ideas to carry on year after year.
 Once we had children, of course they would get super-excited about the holidays, so we’ve found all different ways to celebrate throughout the year.
 One tradition I began a few years ago was the preparation of Sufganiyot for Hanukkah.
 Every culture seems to have their own fried dough: the Italian zepolli, the French beignet, the Mexican churro, and the Israeli sufganiyot.
 I actually never knew anything about this tradition until recently, but once I learned that I could celebrate Hanukkah with jelly-filled doughnuts, I was sold!
 These doughnuts are made with a yeast-based dough, which makes them crisp on the outside and soft on the inside.
-This year, I tried filling them with Smucker’s Fruit & Honey Triple Berry Fruit Spread, sweetened naturally with honey.
-This was a delicious choice that I highly recommend!
-Here’s the recipe below.

 - 2 cups all-purpose flour, plus more for dusting